 Note: If your Dropbox account password was just changed, you must wait 48 hours before you can reset your PIN.

-If you downgrade your Dropbox account to Basic or upgrade your Dropbox account to Professional or Business, the next time you enter your PIN to open your vault, it will become a regular folder.
+If you downgrade your Dropbox account to Basic or upgrade your Dropbox account to Business, the next time you enter your PIN to open your vault, it will become a regular folder.

 If you delete your Dropbox account, your vault is deleted.